Life on the Long White Cloud

 Nau mai, haere mai—welcome!
 We gather in Auckland at 4:00 at our hotel before stepping out into the city together.
 Set between two harbors and shaped by Māori and European histories, Auckland offers a fitting introduction to Aotearoa—layered, coastal, and culturally complex.
 Our orientation walk through the downtown waterfront helps us find our bearings, both geographically and socially.
 Over dinner, we begin the real work of travel: conversation, curiosity, and the steady unfolding of community that will carry us through the days ahead.

 This morning we ferry across the Hauraki Gulf to Waiheke Island, a short sail that feels like a true change of pace.
 Known for its vineyards, olive groves, and fiercely independent spirit, Waiheke offers a more rural and coastal expression of life in Aotearoa.
 With a local guide, we visit both a boutique whisky distillery and a celebrated winery, learning how climate, soil, and craft shape what’s poured into the glass.
-After lunch, we explore a sculpture garden set into the landscape and spend time wandering Oneroa village before returning to Auckland in the early evening.
-The evening is yours to soak up Auckland at leisure.
+After lunch, we return to Auckland for a free afternoon to explore the city at your own pace—perhaps visiting the excellent Auckland Museum, wandering the waterfront, or lingering in a café overlooking the harbor.evening.
+The evening is yours to soak up Auckland.

 We depart Auckland and travel south through the luminous green hills of the Waikato, a landscape that feels almost mythic even before we arrive.
 Near Matamata, we step into Hobbiton, the meticulously preserved film set of The Lord of the Rings and The Hobbit.
 What began as cinema has become a modern pilgrimage site—an exploration of how story, landscape, and imagination intertwine.
 As we wander past round doors and garden paths, we consider why New Zealand’s terrain so convincingly became Middle-earth.
 After lunch on site, we continue to Rotorua, where geothermal forces and Māori heritage shape the next chapter of our journey.